MaWiMa/CCS/en/Changing_Canadian_Schools-014.md

 profession.
-These parents wanted alternatives to segregated education and they became involved in "early intervention", new methods of stimulating their children and discovering and building on their children's capacity to learn.
+These parents wanted alternatives to segregated education and they became involved in "early intervention", new methods of stimulating their children and discovering and building on their children´s capacity to learn.
 In following through on their expectations and seeking opportunities for their sons and daughters, parents were thrust into leadership roles.
 They organized parents‘ groups, chaired lobbying committees and